will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 Similarly, if transactions can be represented in this fashion for most practical systems/isolation levels, this also seems to raise the question of whether we can also move back to a world where we apply ideas from deterministic transaction scheduling (i.e. [Calvin](https://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf) style), since in theory the read/write sets of a transaction are known upfront.
 In practice, some transactions may still determine their full read/write sets dynamically, as they execute, but there may be some opportunities to apply some of these ideas.

 Also, even in Adya type models, which explicitly model read and write dependencies between transactions, they still don't make explicit this finer-grained notion of update dependencies, since they just determine a "read dependency" as one that may lead to an update based anomaly if the transaction uses that read value in an update expression.
 For read only transactions, though, we don't need to be worried about these anomalies, since the values read are not being used in update computations. (???)

+Note that the existing world of stored procedure transactions, and in one-shot transaction systems like [Spanner](https://research.google/pubs/spanner-googles-globally-distributed-database-2/), that share similarities with this state transformer view of transactions.
+I think it helps, however, to, in some cases, consider this as a more fundamental part of the formalism itself, rather than an implementation approach.